 Return to In This Together

-COVID-19 is an evolving emergency that created financial instability and challenges for members of our community.
+COVID-19 created financial instability and challenges for members of our community.
 The pandemic has not affected all members of our community equally due to inequities in work environments, access to reliable internet, health care and health insurance access, and childcare needs.
-This can be scary and stressful and we are very sensitive to the unique challenges faced by our graduate students.
-We encourage you to let us know when you experience financial challenges related to COVID-19 so that we can coordinate with other units on campus to identify potential resources.
+Similarly, for some, the return to more traditional operations and courses may present new economic challenges.

 This page lists resources and questions that may be particularly pertinent to graduate students.
 We care about our graduate students and their loved ones.
 We are working to support those with needs through identification of resources and other mechanisms.
 As we obtain additional information related to graduate students, we will add to this page.

-We know that the current economic situation has affected searches for jobs.
+We know that the current economic situation has affected searches for jobs (although more job opportunities are opening up, we recognize that some may not be able to secure their desired position or may face new limitations with regard to type of work and/or location).
 One resource available to all graduate students is the Career Center at the University of Mississippi.
 The Career Center assists with job searches and the application process and is a resource also available to recent graduates.
 Additionally, MS Grad Jobs is a place where many employers list positions within the state of Mississippi.

 Links to Information Related to Food and Financial Insecurity Resources